 Was time to head home so back tracked to Flagstaff and rode the Husky for a night before arriving back in Santa Barbara the following day.

-Mike Hecker’s innaugural Avenue of the Flags Criterium was a big success this saturday in Buellton.
+Mike Hecker’s inaugural Avenue of the Flags Criterium was a big success this Saturday in Buellton.
 I drove up to shoot a few of the races mid afternoon.
-I posted a sequence on Facebook.
+I posted a sequence on FB.
 This race was the 35+ Men, Cat 1,2,3 and 4.

 Mike Hecker asked for a photo of his team cornering or at the finish to promote the innaugural Avenue of the Flags Criterium in Buellton in the Santa Barbara News Press.
 Just so happened to have a great shot of Chris Walker leading the pack in the 2010 Mothballs Crit.